webpack-contrib/copy-webpack-plugin/README.md

 }
 ```

-> ℹ️ If you must have `webpack-dev-server` write files to output directory during development, you can force it with the [`write-file-webpack-plugin`](https://github.com/gajus/write-file-webpack-plugin).
+> ℹ️ If you want `webpack-dev-server` to write files to the output directory during development, you can force it with the [`write-file-webpack-plugin`](https://github.com/gajus/write-file-webpack-plugin).

 ### `Patterns`